 cd spring-petclinic ./mvnw spring-boot:run

-Send Data to Wavefront
+Send Data to Our Service

-<dependency> <groupId>com.wavefront</groupId> <artifactId>wavefront-spring-boot-starter</artifactId> </dependency>
+file:<dependency> <groupId>com.wavefront</groupId> <artifactId>wavefront-spring-boot-starter</artifactId> </dependency>

 - Import the Wavefront for Spring Boot Bill of Materials (BOM) to your project.
+Add the following code to the

-Spring Boot version 2.3.4 is used for this tutorial.
-If you are using another version make sure the Wavefront for Spring Boot dependency is compatible with the Spring Boot release version.
+file (replace VERSION with the current version):Tip:Make sure the Wavefront for Spring Boot dependency is compatible with the Spring Boot release version.
 See System Requirements to get the correct dependency version.

-<dependencyManagement> <dependencies> <dependency> <groupId>com.wavefront</groupId> <artifactId>wavefront-spring-boot-bom</artifactId> <version>2.0.2</version> <type>pom</type> <scope>import</scope> </dependency> </dependencies> </dependencyManagement>
+needs to be 2.2.0.<dependencyManagement> <dependencies> <dependency> <groupId>com.wavefront</groupId> <artifactId>wavefront-spring-boot-bom</artifactId> <version>VERSION</version> <type>pom</type> <scope>import</scope> </dependency> </dependencies> </dependencyManagement>

-Open your application and add the following code to your
+- Open your application and add the following code to your

 pom.xml